-At Settings > Comments for your blog, you can set your feedback preferences, which control the default behavior for comments and TrackBacks on your blog.
+At Settings > Comments for your blog, you can set your feedback preferences to control the default behavior for comments on your blog.
 Only blog owners are allowed to set feedback preferences.
 The settings apply to all Authors of the blog.
-Some features are only available with one of the Pro plans.
-Guest Authors and Junior Authors do not have access to change the blog settings.
+Some features are only available with a Plus, Unlimited, or Premium plan.
+Guest and Junior Authors do not have access to change the blog settings.

 If you are using Typepad Connect for your comments, the comment settings will be slightly different.